likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

 <center><img src="scenario5/images/03cephmetrics-backends.png" style="width:1200px;" border=0/></center>

-From the bastion host we are going to create a 2GB file and upload it to our DC2 cluster, once the file starts uploading we can switch to grafana and see how the metrics vary, we should see the total throughput and IOPs increase.
+From the bastion host we are going to create a 3GB file and upload it to our DC2 cluster, then we will download it several times, once the file starts uploading we can switch to grafana and see how the metrics vary, we should see the total throughput and IOPs increase.

 ```
-[root@bastion ~]# fallocate -l 2G testfile
+[root@bastion ~]# fallocate -l 3G testfile
 [root@bastion ~]# s3cmd -c ~/s3-dc2.cfg  put testfile  s3://my-second-bucket
+[root@bastion ~]# for i in 1 2 3 4 5; do s3cmd -c ~/s3-dc2.cfg  get  s3://my-second-bucket/testfile --force; done
 ```

 Also check via the ceph cli that the DC1 zone is doing a sync to keep up with changes in dc2